FlamingoZh/verb-alignment/Readme.md

 ```

-This simulation may take tens of hours to run.
+This simulation may take tens of hours to execute.

-## Advanced Usage
+// ## Advanced Usage

-*
+// *